 There are two parts to our development goal.
 They are each of equal importance, and are to be pursued concurrently and constantly tested to determine whether we are most productively using available resources and opportunities.

-First, our goal is to close the gap on the social and economic disadvantage of the Indigenous Australians of the Empowered Communities regions.
+Firstly, our goal is to close the gap on the social and economic disadvantage of the Indigenous Australians of the Empowered Communities regions.

-Second, we aim to enable the cultural recognition and determination of Indigenous Australians of the Empowered Communities regions so that we can preserve, maintain, renew and adapt our cultural and linguistic heritage and transmit our heritage to future generations.
+Secondly, we aim to enable the cultural recognition and determination of Indigenous Australians of the Empowered Communities regions so that we can preserve, maintain, renew and adapt our cultural and linguistic heritage and transmit our heritage to future generations.

 A full copy of the report can be found here